-New: at the Guardianship e-service you can make a property invertory, a final statement and apply for permits online.
+New: at the Guardianship e-service you can make a property invertory, an annual statement, a final statement and apply for permits online.
 The e-service is available in Finnish and Swedish language.

 Frequently asked questions about guardianship